mrueda/clarid-tools/docs-site/docs/help/faq.md

 No. In the current reference implementation, stub `condition` values are derived from the packaged ICD-10 order map distributed with ClarID-Tools.

-In practice, encoded values should be interpreted together with the ClarID-Tools release and associated resources used for encoding.
-Future revisions may revisit this mapping strategy if broader interoperability needs emerge.
+Decode condition stubs with the same ClarID-Tools release and mapping resources used for encoding.

 </details>
 <details>